 In general, you can refer to the Chicago Manual of Style for punctuation guidelines.
 We use some specific rules within those parameters.

-- Ampersand: Avoid using ampersands in regular prose.
+- Ampersand (&): Avoid using ampersands in regular prose.
 Only use them in article and page titles.

 - Capitalization: Capitalize all major words when using title case and use lowercase for “and,” “but,” “for,” “or,” and “nor,” unless they are integral to the meaning of the heading.

-- Commas: In the great comma debate, we come down on the side of serial commas.
+- Commas (,): In the great comma debate, we come down on the side of serial commas.
 Use the serial (Oxford) comma (the comma preceding the “and” before the last item in a list).

 - Dashes: Use en dashes ( – ) instead of em dashes (—).
 Leave a space on either side of the en dash.

-- Quotations: Use US English style quotations, with “curly” double quotation marks to denote the quotation, and single quotation marks only to mark a quotation within a quotation.
+- Quotations: Use American-style quotations, with “curly” double quotation marks to denote the quotation, and single quotation marks only to mark a quotation within a quotation.
 Most punctuation goes inside the quotation marks.

 - Use ellipses to indicate omitted parts of a quotation, but they are not needed at the beginning or end of the quoted text.
 A space should be included between each period and on either side of the ellipses ( . . . ).

 - Any quotation longer than two sentences should be formatted as a block quotation.

 We do not require writers to provide images, but if you have specific images you want to include we are happy to consider them.
 The layout editors will make the final decision.